-29 COMPARATIVE FIGURES
+30 COMPARATIVE FIGURES

-The Group has initially applied IFRS/HKFRS 15 and IFRS/HKFRS 9 at 1 January 2018.
-Under the transition methods chosen, comparative information is not restated.
+The Group has initially applied IFRS/HKFRS 16 at 1 January 2019 using the modified retrospective approach.
+Under this approach, comparative information is not restated.
 Further details of the changes in accounting policies are disclosed in note 1(c).

-30 IMMEDIATE AND ULTIMATE CONTROLLING PARTY
+31 IMMEDIATE AND ULTIMATE CONTROLLING PARTY

-At 31 December 2018, the directors consider the immediate parent and the ultimate holding Company of the Group to be Golden Bridge International Culture Limited and CLH Holding Limited respectively, both of which are incorporated in Cayman Islands.
+At 31 December 2019, the directors consider the immediate parent and the ultimate holding Company of the Group to be Golden Bridge International Culture Limited and CLH Holding Limited respectively, both of which are incorporated in Cayman Islands.
 These two entities do not produce financial statements available for public use.

-31 POSSIBLE IMPACT OF AMENDMENTS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE YEAR ENDED 31 DECEMBER 2018
+32 POSSIBLE IMPACT OF AMENDMENTS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE YEAR ENDED 31 DECEMBER 2019

-Up to the date of issue of these financial statements, the IASB/HKICPA has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 December 2018 and which have not been adopted in these financial statements.
-These include the following which may be relevant to the Group.
+Up to the date of issue of these financial statements, the IASB/HKICPA has issued a number of amendments and a new standard, IFRS/HKFRS 17, Insurance contracts, which are not yet effective for the year ended 31 December 2019 and which have not been adopted in these financial statements.
+These developments include the following which may be relevant to the Group.